FallnJump/fastcmap/README.md

 https://github.com/FallnJump/fastcmap

+## updates

+2023.2.11.  add ColorRegend and fromAnnotations which is color-ids alternative converter(see following)..

 ## Overview

 a lightweight library that outputs the main colormaps that can be displayed by imshow in matplotlib.pyplot in numpy format at high speed. it may be more accurate to say that it is instantly usable rather than fast.